brandenwagner/QueryGPT/README.md

 Run ingest.py to built the vectordb and embeddings

 now you can run ask.py to use CodeLlama offline to query your docs

+Notes:
+Models to try
+TheBloke/CodeLlama-7B-Instruct-GGUF/resolve/main/codellama-7b-instruct.Q2_K.gguf

+Use this tokenizer
+Trelis/Llama-2-7b-chat-hf-function-calling-GGML

+get a pgdump --schema-only and ingest... maybe train on it?